MattDaniel2/Sol/README.md

     * Peripasis
     * Inclination
     * Payload varying up to 1.75m diameter and 4.0m length
+      * Allows us to tool fairing to a max size, possibly also one smaller fairing variant
   * Up to 500km circular Prograde Orbit (edge of Thermosphere)
   * Estimated 10-11km/s delta-v required
   * Estimated 30-ton launch vehicle